Festivals in Nepal: More Than 50 Festivals

 Chhat:

 Chhat is one of the most important festivals for people, especially in the Terai region.
-At this Festival, people worship the Sun God.
-At the beginning of this Festival, people prepare a variety of foodstuffs to offer the Sun God and use after a day-long fast.
-Then, all the devotees gather on the bank of the river to celebrate this Festival and pray to the Sun God.
-The Festival's first day starts in the late afternoon when sunset begins.
-After that, all the devotees start offering different types of fruits and foods on the river bank and pray to Sun God, then put their lighted oil-wick lamps on the river and make it float over the river's surface.
-Devotee gathers the following day again before the sun rises, and as soon as it grows, they start to take a bath, enter into the river water, and keep praying to Sun God and turning several times into the water.
+At this festival, people worship the Sun God.
+At the beginning of this festival, people prepare a variety of foodstuffs to offer the Sun God and use after a day-long fast.
+Then, all the devotees gather on the bank of the river to celebrate this festival and pray to the Sun God.
+The festival first day starts in the late afternoon when sunset begins.
+After that, all the devotees start offering different types of fruits and foods on the river bank and pray to the Sun God, then put their lighted oil-wick lamps on the river and make it float over the river surface.
+Devotee gathers the following day again before the sun rises, and as soon as it grows, they start to bathe, enter into the river water, and keep praying to Sun God and turning several times into the water.
 Finally, there will be a massive gathering on the bank of the river, and all the devotees will take the blessing food and fruits to distribute to family and friends.

 Bisket Jatra (Festival):-

-This Festival is celebrated at Bhaktapur during the Nepali New Year in mid-April.
-There will be two chariots, one for the God Bhairav and the other for his consort-Bhadrakali known as Bhairavi.
-This Festival lasts for nine days visiting different shrines of the Goddess Durga.
-There will be a huge crowd to celebrate and watch this Festival.
+This festival is celebrated at Bhaktapur during the Nepali New Year in mid-April.
+There will be two chariots, one for God Bhairav and the other for his consort-Bhadrakali, Bhairavi.
+This festival lasts nine days, and visitors visit different shrines of the Goddess Durga.
+There will be a huge crowd to celebrate and watch this festival.
 The 70 ft pole with two large banners of cloth hanging from the top crosspiece is erected near the open shrine of Bhadrakali.
-During this Festival, two Chariots are brought up to Bhadrakali.
-This is a fascinating contest between the upper city and a lower city of Bhaktapur, pulling Chariot to be the first in position.
+During this festival, two Chariots are brought up to Bhadrakali.
+This is a fascinating contest between Bhaktapur upper and lower cities, pulling the chariot to be the first in position.

 Seto-Machhendranath: